jaspector

 Contact park office at 701-623-4466 for specific inspection scheduling procedures.

-Theodore Roosevelt National Park (South Unit) Building Permit FAQ
+Common questions about Theodore Roosevelt National Park (South Unit) permits

 NPS authorization is required for any activity within NPS boundaries that is not casual visitor recreation, including: construction of any kind, grading, excavation, utility installation, pipeline placement, road work, filming/photography for commercial purposes, research activities, and any activity benefiting a private party rather than the general public.

-Typical processing time is Varies significantly by scope of activity and required environmental review.
+Building permit processing times in Theodore Roosevelt National Park (South Unit), ND typically run Varies significantly by scope of activity and required environmental review.
 Allow several months for any construction-related special use permit application..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Theodore Roosevelt National Park (South Unit), ND.
 The following work is generally exempt: Casual visitor recreation and park-authorized recreational activities; NPS-initiated infrastructure projects (e.g., South Unit Scenic Loop Road rehabilitation; conducted under NPS procurement, not private permits).
 Note: All non-recreational activities within park boundaries require NPS authorization.
 Private contractors working on NPS-initiated projects operate under NPS construction contracts, not private special use permits.
 Research activities within the park require a separate Research/Scientific Study Permit.
+When in doubt, confirm with the local building department before starting work.